nlbuescher/ModernLatinDictionary/README.md

 It simply automates the process described below.
 To run the build script simply run it from the terminal while in the project directory.

-The Makefile is preconfigured to build the project using the included "Dictionary Development Kit".
+The Makefile is preconfigured to build the project using the "Dictionary Development Kit" which it expects to find in `/Applications/Utilities`.
+You can download [on Apple's developer website] (http://adcdownload.apple.com/Developer_Tools/Additional_Tools_for_Xcode_8/Additional_Tools_for_Xcode_8_beta.dmg)
-It automatically installs the resulting .dictionary file into the "~/Library/Dictionaries" directory.
+(you'll need to register your AppleID as a developer ID, which is free. **You DO NOT need to pay for a Developer Subscription to download the developer tools**).
+It automatically installs the resulting `.dictionary` file into the `~/Library/Dictionaries` directory.

 To build and install the Dictionary, simply open a Terminal window, navigate to the project directory (where the Makefile is), and run the following: